 - 2012-11-19 Information Session - Responsible Business Conduct: How Canada’s National Contact Point Can Help Inform Smart Business Practices Abroad

 - 2011-10-27 Information Session - Canada’s National Contact Point for the OECD Guidelines for Multinational Enterprises Stakeholder Information Session

-Canadian Social Partners for the OECD Guidelines for MNEs
+Canadian NCP social partners for the OECD Guidelines for MNEs

 Canada's NCP can be reached at:

 - OECD list of National Contact Points

-- Related Links for the Government of Canada, Canadian Organizations and International Organizations
+- Related links for the Government of Canada, Canadian Organizations, the OECD and International Organizations

 - Date Modified: